Lack of tools or too many tools It's been proven that

 It makes it difficult for your team to remain motivated if they fail to understand how what they do daily positively affects the company.

-It's a good idea to have monthly or bimonthly meetings with your team, going over both the good and the bad, in terms of numbers and strategy.
+It's a good idea to have monthly or bimonthly meetings with your team, going over both the good and the bad, in terms of numbers and GTM strategy.
 Being transparent and clearly showcasing and communicating how important the work they are doing is will keep your team motivated and hungry to grow.

-Difficulty in determining pain points and needs A complication for remote sales teams is the lack of actual face time with prospects.
+A complication for remote sales teams is the lack of actual face time with prospects.

 Especially when initiating outreach, it may make it difficult to determine your prospect's pain points and needs.

-Your team may use meaningless messaging or target the wrong
+Your team may use meaningless messaging or target the wrong customer profile and buyer persona.

 And if they are so off base that they do not receive replies, they may end up hitting a wall quite soon that seems insurmountable.